vara-co/sqlalchemy-challenge/README.md

 ---------------------------------
 - SurfsUp directory:
     - climate_LMVSFinal.ipynb file <-- This is the Analysis file I worked on.
     - climate_starter.ipynb file <-- This file is the starter code for the Analysis.
-It's blank
+It's blank.
-    - climate_app.py file <-- This is the Flask file with my code for these queries
+    - climate_app.py file <-- This is the Flask app, created via python, with my code for these queries.
+With the right packages installed, and dependencies imported, it works perfectly well.
     - Resources directory:
-      - hawaii.sqlite
+      - hawaii.sqlite  <-- this file cannot be opened via Jupyter Notebook.
+Instead try drag and drop to this site https://sqliteviewer.app/
       - hawaii_measurements.csv
       - hawaii_stations.csv
     - output_data directory: